 For more information on the theoretical foundation, see the following textbooks: "Direct Methods for Stability Analysis of Electric Power Systems" and Stability Regions of Nonlinear Dynamical Systems by Dr. Hsiao-Dong Chiang.

 Learn more about how electric utilities use BSI Transient Stability tools in the book "Use of Voltage Stability Assessment and Transient Stability Assessment Tools in Grid Operations" by Sarma Nuthalapati.

-Also, visit the IEEE Profile of Professor Chiang to see Published IEEE Papers on Transient Stability Assessment and Control.
+Also, visit the IEEE profile of professor Chiang to see published IEEE papers on Transient Stability Assessment and Control.

-Bigwood Systems’ commercial tool for Small Signal Stability Analysis and Mitigation is called “EigenStructure Calculations for Large Interconnected Power Systems” also known as ECLIPS
+Bigwood Systems’ commercial tool for Small Signal Stability Analysis and Mitigation is called “EigenStructure Calculations for Large Interconnected Power Systems”, also known as ECLIPS

 ECLIPS performs small signal stability analysis of large power systems.
 ECLIPS is designed to be able to initiate computation based on a simulation file using the interactive parameter setting interface and perform small signal stability analysis through analyzing the eigenstructure of the system state matrix.
 Outputs of the computation engine include simulation result files and message files.
-The tool will report dominant eigenvalues and eigenvectors as well as the entire set, load margin to small signal stability limit for base case, steady state frequency response report, sensitivity of critical eigenvalues to system parameters, and unstable modes.
+The tool will report dominant eigenvalues and eigenvectors as well as the entire set, the load margin to small signal stability limit for the base case, the steady state frequency response report, the sensitivity of critical eigenvalues to system parameters, and unstable modes.